carotene/carotene-docs/quick_overview/simple-chat.rst

             }
         });

 With this call, we declare that we want to do some action when a message is received in the channel ``chat``.
 We subscribe to the channel and bind a callback to this event.
-In our case, it will create a HTML element with the text of the message.
+In our case, it will create an HTML element with the text of the message.

 .. code-block:: javascript